RAF Hooton Park: Kart circuit

 In January 2007, the Hooton Park kart circuit opened after 12 months of construction.
 The circuit is officially licensed by the Motor Sports Association and race meetings are held on the second Sunday of each month.
 The races are organised by the Cheshire Kart Racing Club.

 Since its opening, the circuit has proven to be popular to karters in the North West Region and has played host to several major meetings including the last round of the Motors TV UK Karting Challenge in October 2007.
 The Circuit is due to host the NKRA Grande Finals in August 2009.

 The Aeroplane Collection (TAC)

-TAC is generally regarded as the first voluntary aircraft preservation groups in England, having been formed as the Northern Aircraft Preservation Society in 1962.
+TAC is generally regarded as the first voluntary aircraft preservation group in England, having been formed as the Northern Aircraft Preservation Society in 1962.
 Renamed in 1974 as The Aeroplane Collection, it has been based at Hooton Park for quite some time.
 It occupies two of the three 1916 era Belfast truss hangars on the site, and several aircraft are being stored and restored to display condition.

 Aircraft owned by the group are on display at Hooton Park, unless they are stored or under restoration.
 As of October 2022 the collection consists of: